 Popcorn is almost synonymous to junk food.
-However, this often famous snack for moviegoers is actually helpful to your digestive system.
+However, this famous snack for moviegoers is actually helpful to your digestive system.

-You see, popcorn has a lot more fiber than most foods.
+This snack has a lot more fiber than most foods.
 It also has that unique combination of being light but easily filling because of its volume.

 A little renal diet friendly advice: air pop it.
 Don't go for the commercially-prepared kind.
 And don't add salt and butter when preparing it; keep it as bare and fresh as possible.

-Being one of the few plant-based protein sources with virtually all of the amino acids that the body needs, soy is definitely a great source of protein.
+As one of the few plant-based protein sources with virtually all of the amino acids that the body needs, soy is definitely a great source of protein.
 Edamame, a famous method of preparing soybeans, can give you about 8 grams of protein and 95 calories per portion.